Expected Tight Bounds for Robust Training: ETB as Supersets in Expectation

-In Figure \ref{fig:correctness_fc_varying_num_layers}, we empirically show that the above behavior also holds for deeper networks.
-We propagate the bounds blockwise as discussed in Section \ref{sec:extension_deeper_networks} and conduct similar experiments on fully-connected networks.
-We construct networks with varying depth, where each layer has the same number of nodes equal to the input dimension $k=n$.
-These results indeed suggest that the proposed bounds are true bounds and are more likely so with larger input dimensions.
-Here, $n=20$ performs better than $n=10$ across different network depths.
+In Figure \ref{fig:correctness_fc_varying_num_layers}, we empirically show that the above behavior persists in deeper networks.
+We propagate the bounds blockwise and conduct similar experiments on fully-connected networks.
+We vary the network depth but keep $k=n$ fixed.
+These results indeed suggest that the proposed bounds are supersets to the true bounds in expectation and are more likely so with larger $k$.